-The highlight of any visit to the Raptors Centre is most definitely the flying demonstrations.
-It’s most definitely something you should plan to see.
-There are opportunities to take a walk through the woods with a hawk, look into the eyes of an owl, or even spend the whole day or week immersing yourself in the world of raptors.
+The flying demonstrations are the highlight of any Raptors Centre visit.
+It’s definitely something you should plan to see.
+There are opportunities to walk through the woods with a hawk, look into the eyes of an owl, or even spend the whole day or week immersing yourself in the world of raptors.
 No matter what experience you choose, you will have a once-in-a-lifetime opportunity to get up close to these fascinating creatures.

 Hours of Operation: